41north/besu-exflo/README.md

       BESU_PLUGIN_EXFLO_POSTGRES_JDBC_URL: jdbc:postgresql://postgres/exflo?user=exflo&password=exflo
 ```

-Have a look on the [usage section](.github/USAGE.md), so you can tweak easily the params to your liking.
+Have a look at the [usage section](.github/USAGE.md) for a full list of parameters.

 ### JAR

-If you are already using Besu with other plugins, or you want to customize further the settings, using the JARs directly is another
+If you are already using Besu with other plugins it is possible to include Exflo as a jar.
-possibility.
 Below are instructions assuming you are running Besu within docker:

 1. Go to [releases](https://github.com/41North/exflo/releases) and download the `tar` or `zip` file and extract it.
-2. [Besu docker image](https://hub.docker.com/r/hyperledger/besu) exposes a `/etc/besu/plugins` folder where it loads the jars.
+2. [Besu docker image](https://hub.docker.com/r/hyperledger/besu) relies upon a `/etc/besu/plugins` folder where it plugin jars.
+Ensure the Exflo jar is in this folder.
-3. Add a bind volume where to put Exflo's jar.
-4. If you want to tweak default params, we recommend you to take a look on the [usage section](.github/USAGE.md).

-Here's an example of a possible docker configuration using `docker-compose` syntax:
+Here's an example of a possible docker configuration using `docker-compose` syntax and a bind mount for the plugin folder:

 ```yaml
 version: "3.7"